apache/geronimo/README.txt

 Release Notes
 ======================

- Please read the RELEASE_NOTES-2.2.txt for a complete list of new features available in this release.
+ Please read the RELEASE_NOTES-@VERSION@.txt for a complete list of new features available in this release.